joergen7/cre/README.md

 ## Related Projects

 - [Hadoop YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) is a large-scale data analysis platform that performs resource- and application management.
-YARN's resource manager is comparable with the CRE since it manages data analysis workloads by performing scheduling and failure recovery for a number of containers.
+YARN's resource manager is comparable with the cfl_re since it manages data analysis workloads by performing scheduling and failure recovery for a number of containers.
 - [HTCondor](https://research.cs.wisc.edu/htcondor/) is a high-throughput data analysis platform.
 It is the underlying execution environment for [Pegasus](https://pegasus.isi.edu) whose workflow specification language is Pegasus DAX.
 - [Toil](https://github.com/BD2KGenomics/toil) is a scalable pipeline management system.
 It is an execution environment running workflows specified in [Common Workflow Language (CWL)](https://github.com/common-workflow-language/common-workflow-language).
 - [GenStage](https://github.com/elixir-lang/gen_stage) manages communication in producer-consumer networks.
-Thus, similar to the CRE, it is an application-independent scaffold which can be specialized to data analysis workloads.
+Thus, similar to the cfl_re, it is an application-independent scaffold which can be specialized to data analysis workloads.

 ## System Requirements